 Testosterone is rapidly degraded by the liver; oral testosterone is inactivated too rapidly to be effective, and injectable testosterone must be modified (eg, by esterification) to retard absorption or delay breakdown.
 Analogs modified by 17-alpha-alkylation are often effective orally, but adverse effects may be increased.
 Transdermal preparations are also available.

-Adverse effects vary significantly by dose and drug.
+Adverse effects of anabolic steroids vary significantly by dose and drug.
 There are few adverse effects at physiologic replacement doses (eg, methyltestosterone 10 to 50 mg/day or its equivalent).
 Athletes may use doses 10 to 50 times this range.
-At high doses, some effects are clear; others are equivocal (see Adverse Effects of Anabolic Steroids).
+At high doses, some effects are clear; others are equivocal (see table Adverse Effects of Anabolic Steroids).
 Uncertainties exist because most studies involve abusers who may not report doses accurately and who also use black market drugs, many of which are counterfeit and contain (despite labeling) varying doses and substances.

 Adverse Effects of Anabolic Steroids

 Androgenic effects: Acne, baldness, virilization and hirsutism in females

 Gonadal suppression (decreased sperm count, testicular atrophy)

 Worsening of prostatic hypertrophy or preexisting carcinoma

 Significant mood disorder with low doses